ryanchard/MCQ-and-SFT-code/README.md

 # Code for generating QA pairs and MCQs from PDFs, etc.

+This repository provides access to programs for:
+* preparing question-answer pairs (QA) or multiple-choice questions (MCQ) from PDF documents
+* applying various LLMs hosted on the ALCF inference service to MCQs, and scoring their results
+* ...

+The programs were written by Rick Stevens and adapted for large-scale use at ALCF by Ian Foster.

 ## Generate QA pairs or MCQs from PDFs

 The program `generate_qa_or_mc.py` calls an LLM (currently GPT4o) to generate either question-answer pairs (QA) or multiple-choice questions (MCQ) from a set of PDFs.
 Options are as follows: